-Always bear in mind that separate industries and individual workplaces can present their own specific hazards and risks as well as the more common ones such as manual handling, slips, trips and falls, fire etc.
+Always bear in mind that separate industries and individual workplaces can present their own specific hazards and risks as well as the more common ones such as manual handling, slips, trips and falls, fire etc. for example -

-CONSTRUCTION - excavations, demolition, contaminated land, working at height etc. WASTE MANAGEMENT AND RECYCLING - Green waste collection, chemicals, discarded needles, noise, transport etc.

-SOCIAL HOUSING - Asbestos, lone working, lack of supervision, working with tenants etc. BUILDING MANAGEMENT - Asbestos, ladders/stepladders, working with the public, lone working etc.
+- CONSTRUCTION excavations, demolition, contaminated land, working at height etc. - WASTE MANAGEMENT AND RECYCLING Green waste collection, chemicals, discarded needles, noise, transport etc. - SOCIAL HOUSING Asbestos, lone working, lack of supervision, working with tenants etc. - BUILDING MANAGEMENT (FM) Asbestos, ladders/stepladders, working with the public, lone working etc.

-However in all cases as a temporary worker:
+However in all cases as a temporary worker -

-What you NEED to do (the law requires workers to) -
+What you NEED to do and what the law requires you to do is -

-- Take Care for your own health and safety and that of others that may affected by what you do, or fail to do - Co-operate with your employment business, host employer/contractor, fellow workers and others to enable them to keep the workplace safe - Never interfere with or misuse anything provided for your health and safety
+- Take Care for your own health and safety and that of others that may be affected by what you do, or fail to do - Co-operate with your employment business, host employer/contractor, fellow workers and others to enable them to keep the workplace safe - Never interfere with or misuse anything provided for your health and safety

-What you NEED to know (employers/contractors who control workplaces are required to assess the risks and provide workers with) -
+What you NEED to know, employers and contractors who control workplaces are required to assess the risks and provide you with -